Winter Storm FAQs

 - What coverage must I have on my auto policy to cover repairs if ice fell on it and damaged it?

-- Comprehensive coverage will pay for ice falling on the auto.
+- Comprehensive coverage will pay for ice falling on a car.

 - Generally, owners whose cars are damaged file these claims under their comprehensive or collision coverage, depending on the circumstances.